Greenvalley Public School: Club system

 Each house is assigned a captain from class X, a vice-captain from class IX and three teachers-in-charge.
 Each house competes to win the best House Award every year.
 Inter-house competitions are also held throughout the year starting with floral carpet competitions during Onam celebrations.
 An inter-house sports tournament is also held, with track and field sports and chess competitions.

 School committee

-The director and principal jointly decide a girl and a boy from class XII as head girl and head boy, who represent students in school programmes.
+The director and principal jointly choose a girl and a boy from class XII as head girl and head boy, who represent students in school programmes.
 The student committee is led by the head boy, the head girl and a sports captain from class XII.
 The house captains and vice captains are also members of the committee.

 Extra-curricular activities

 Extra-curricular activities include football, volleyball, badminton, swimming, drawing/painting, drama, debate and quiz.

 Elocution, recitation, quiz and light music are conducted on Arts Day.
 Indian games including Kho kho and kabaddi are also encouraged.